kevintruong/til/Processes,-Part-1:-Introduction.md

 ## Process Isolation

 Processes are very powerful but they are isolated!
 That means that by default, no process can communicate with another process.
-This is very important because if you have a large system (let's say EWS) then you want some processes to have higher privileges (monitoring, admin) than your average user, and one certainly doesn't want the average user to be able to bring down the entire system either on purpose or accidentally by modifying a process.
+This is very important because if you have a large system (let's say AWS) then you want some processes to have higher privileges (monitoring, admin) than your average user, and one certainly doesn't want the average user to be able to bring down the entire system either on purpose or accidentally by modifying a process.

 If I run the following code,